 Proof.
 Part 1 follows from Fudenberg and Kreps (1993) for a unique mixed equilibrium and Kaniovski and Young (1995) for the general case.
 (See also Benaim and Hirsch (1999a).)
 Parts 2 and 3 follow from Hofbauer and Hopkins (2000).
-Part 4 follows from Benaim and Hirsch (1999b) and Benaim (2000). ■
+Part 4 follows from Benaim and Hirsch (1999b) and Benaim (2000).
+The conclusions then follow from Theorem 3.1.

-In the special cases covered by Theorem 3.2, the learning algorithm will converge globally to a locally stable point.
-In games that do not satisfy these conditions, there still is positive probability of convergence to a locally stable point under some additional recurrence conditions, or convergence may at least be assured from appropriate initial conditions.
-A converse result (see Benaim and Hirsch (1999a)) also can be used to show that beliefs will not converge to an equilibrium point which is locally unstable.
+In the special cases covered by Theorem 3.2, the learning algorithm will converge globally to a linearly stable point.
+In games that do not satisfy these conditions, there still is positive probability of convergence to a linearly stable point under some additional recurrence conditions, or convergence may at least be assured from appropriate initial conditions.
+A converse result (see Benaim and Hirsch (1999a)) also can be used to show that beliefs will not converge to an equilibrium point which is linearly unstable.
 In Section 4 below, we show how infrequent transitions between equilibria can lead to a particular stable equilibrium being the most likely outcome observed in the long run.
-But first we turn to two examples of stability analysis are given in the next section.
+But first we turn to two examples of stability analysis in the next section.
 The first illustrates the possibility of multiple stable equilibria, and the second examines the well-known Shapley (1964) game.